totaldebug/atomic-calendar-revive/docs/configuration/event.rst

- hoursOnSameLine         boolean    ``false`` if set true will move hours to show on the same line as the summary. showAllDayHours         boolean    ``true`` Show "All Day" text under full day events eventDateFormat         string     ``ddd D MMM`` Set the date format for events (`Reference <https://day.js.org/docs/en/display/format>`_)
+ hoursOnSameLine         boolean    ``false`` if set true will move hours to show on the same line as the summary. showAllDayHours         boolean    ``true`` Show "All Day" text under full day events eventDateFormat         string     ``ddd D MMM`` Set the date format for events (`Reference <https://day.js.org/docs/en/display/format>`_) hideCardIfNoEvents      boolean    ``false`` Hides the entire card if there are no events to display
 ======================= ========== ===========================================================================================================